-\begin{rem} In the following discussion of the algorithm, we will refer to elements of the input point cloud~$\mathcal{P}$ as \emph{points} and to entities created by the algorithm as~\emph{vertices}. \end{rem}
+Furthermore, the user also chooses a uniform initial splat size~$s$.
+The individual splat sizes will be derived later as described in Section~{\ref{sec:DiscussionOfSplatSize}}.
+In the following discussion, we will refer to elements of the input geometry~$\mathcal{P}$ as \emph{points} and to entities created by the algorithm as~\emph{vertices}.

-Aside from the input point cloud~$\mathcal{P}$, the user specifies two mandatory parameters: a \emph{target edge length}~$d$ as well as an \emph{initial splat size}~$s$.
-The former defines virtual spheres of radius~$d/2$ around the vertices of the resulting mesh that are non-overlapping.
-Hence, all edges in the result mesh will have a minimum length of~$d$.
-Following Lemma~\ref{lem:projectionConvex}, the user has to choose the parameter~$d$ with respect to the reach of the input, which can be estimated for point clouds~\cite{huang2013l1}, to ensure a manifold output.

-For a point~$p$ and its normal~$N_{p}$, the second parameter defines the radius~$s$ of a disk~$S_p$ with normal~$N_p$, centered at~$p$, called a \emph{splat}, see Figure~\ref{fig:SplatsOfSizeD}.
-The parameter~$s$ should be chosen sufficiently large for the splats to cover the surface, i.e., to be able to place vertices everywhere.
-Here, a geometry is said to be \emph{covered}, if the union of projections of splats to the ground truth covers it.
-Then, we perform the following steps, which will be elaborated on in Sections~\ref{sec:Initialization} to~\ref{sec:TriangulatingTheResultingMesh}.